sonus21/rqueue/docs/index.md

 }
 ```

-### Worker / Consumer / Task Executor / Listener
+### Workers and Task Listeners

-Annotate any public method of a Spring bean with `RqueueListener` to make it a message consumer:
+Annotate any public method of a Spring bean with `@RqueueListener` to create a message consumer:

 ```java
 import com.github.sonus21.rqueue.annotation.RqueueListener;